White House privacy push seeks cooperation

 The plan comes amid growing consumer concern about their lack of control over the collection and trade in vast amounts of detailed information about their online activities and real-life identities.

-As part of the announcement, a coalition of online advertisers said its members would honor "Do not track" requests through tools in Google, Microsoft Corp and Firefox browsers, something the Federal Trade Commission has been advocating since 2010.
+As part of the announcement, an online advertising coalition associated with Google Inc, Yahoo Inc and Microsoft Corp said its members agreed to placing "Do Not Track" technology in Web browsers, something the Federal Trade Commission has been advocating since 2010.

 But privacy advocates said that commitment was of limited scope and consumers should avoid thinking their Internet activity would be totally shielded.